OverlyDevoted/Develop.games-Responsibe/README.md

 1. Image `alt` and HTML `lang` tags

 ### Best practices
-1. Issues from this category stemmed all from twitch stream so I ignored it
+1. Issues from this category stemmed all from twitch stream scripts so I ignored it

 ### SEO
 1. And some missing meta headers.